Lingayats: Ikkeri Nayakas, Keladi dynasty (16th-18th century)

-Caste-status debates (19th–20th century)
+Varna-status debates (19th–20th century)

 In early decades of the 19th century, the Lingayats were described by British officials such as Francis Buchanan as a conglomeration of Hindu castes with enormous diversity and eclectic, egalitarian social system that accepted converts from all social strata and religions.
 However, the British officials also noted the endogamous tradition and hereditary occupations of many Lingayats, which made their classification difficult.
 In the 1871 and the 1881 colonial era census of British India, Lingayats were listed as shudras.
 According to the sociologist M. N. Srinivas, Lingayats traditionally believed themselves to be equal in status to Brahmins, and some orthodox Lingayats were so anti-Brahmin that they would not eat food cooked or handled by Brahmins.
 The egalitarian Lingayats, states Srinivas, had been a major force in Sanskritization of Kannada-speaking (Karnataka) and nearby regions but against elitism.

 After being placed in the shudra category in the 1881 census, Lingayats demanded a higher caste status.
 This was objected and ridiculed by a Brahmin named Ranganna who said that Lingayats were not Shaiva Brahmins given their eclectic occupations that included washermen, traders, farmers and others, as well as their exogamous relationships with the royal family.
 Lingayats persisted in their claims for decades, and their persistence was strengthened by Lingayat presence within the government, and a growing level of literacy and employment in journalism and the judiciary.
 In 1926, the Bombay High Court ruled that "the Veerashaivas are not Shudras."

 According to Schouten, in the early 20th century Lingayats tried to raise their social status, by stressing the specific characteristics of their history and of their religious thought as being distinctive from the Brahmin-dominated Hindu-culture.
 In the 1910s, the narrative of Basava and Allama as the "founding pillars" of the Lingayats gained new importance for the identity of parts of the Lingayat-community, with other parts responded with rejection of this "resurrection."